-Bloomsburg School District Food Service Department provides parents with a convenient, easy and secure online prepayment service to deposit money into your child's school meal account at any time.
+Online Services - Bloomsburg School District Food Service Department provides parents a convenient, easy and secure online prepayment service to deposit money into your child's school meal account at any time.
 This service also provides parents the ability to view your child's account balance through a web site called MySchoolBucks.com.
 To access these services:

-- Simply go to the district web site at http://bloomsburgasd.schoolwires.com Click on the Information/School Lunch Information/MySchoolBucks.com. - Click on the MySchoolBucks.com link.
-Then create your account and add money to your child's school meal account.
+- -Simply go to the district web site at

+- -Click on the Information/School Lunch Information/MySchoolBucks.com.

+- -Click on the MySchoolBucks.com link.

+From this site you will create your account and add money to your child's school meal account.
 All you need is your child's name, student's food service ID number and school ZIP code.